-Matt and Stacy, the two authors over at Paleo Parents, have graciously invited me to write a blog post at their site.
+Matt and Stacy, the two authors over at Paleo Parents and of several books (here, here, and here), have graciously invited me to write a blog post at their site.
 Because the topic of weight loss, and especially from obesity, is so near and dear to their and their readers hearts, I thought it fitting to write about fitting weight status properly into our visions of health.

 And two brief excerpts, here: